Unraveling the effect of rotation on the confinement/deconfinement transition of the quark-gluon plasma: Final remarks

 Additionally, a stereographic projection from $R\times S^3$ to $R^4$ was demonstrated to be a successful resource in describing the flux of a QGP \cite{G10}.
-More specifically, considering the MP BH, a projection in the conformal boundary results in a flow with various features expected in the QGP produced by non-central collisions, denoted as Bantilan-Ishii-Romatschke (BIR) flow \cite{BIR18}.
+More specifically, considering the MP BH, a projection in the conformal boundary results in a flow with various features expected in the QGP produced by noncentral collisions, denoted as Bantilan-Ishii-Romatschke flow \cite{BIR18}.

-Hereby, our conclusions elucidate the source of an apparent discrepancy between holography and LQCD and, together with previous results \cite{ACKW24}, establishes the MP solution, along with the holographic principle, as a valuable resource in understanding the behavior of rotating strongly-coupled systems.
+Hereby, our conclusions elucidate the source of an apparent discrepancy between holography and LQCD and, together with previous results \cite{ACKW24}, establishes the MP solution, along with the holographic principle, as a valuable resource in understanding the behavior of rotating strongly coupled systems.